haochenuw/coupgame/Notes.md

 Can debug mobile device using safari "develop" feature.
 Select in the "develop" manual the user agent to be iOS.

 There's some issue with getting the initial game state.

+## Tricky situation

+in both c and b actions.
+If someone blocks first, need to "wait" on that block to happen until everyone has made decision about challenge.
+If someone challenges, then the challenge is revealed first before block can take place.
+If every skips